 Impervious surfaces in urban centers absorb and retain solar radiation, leading to higher average air temperatures in cities compared to suburban and rural areas.
-This urban heat island effect has negative repercussions on human health, surrounding watersheds, and energy consumption.
+Urban heat island effect has negative repercussions on human health, surrounding watersheds, and energy consumption.
 Green roofs reduce urban heat island effect by dramatically lowering rooftop temperatures through shading and evapotranspiration, keeping surrounding air temperatures cool.
 (Coutts et al., 2015).

 Redevelop Migratory Corridors and Ecosystems

 Green roofs replace ecosystems that have been displaced by city infrastructure.
 High-rise build spaces can create habitat for essential pollinators, migratory birds, native plant species, and more.
 The non-profit organization CICEANA in Mexico City uses a roof to cultivate and protect 25 different species of endangered native plants (Earth Pledge, 2005).

 Fenway Farms is a 7,000-square-foot rooftop farm designed to provide over 4,000 pounds of organic produce for the ballpark each year.

 Cities, G. R. (2006).
 Green Roof Design 101.

 Coutts, E., Ito, K., Nardi, C., Vuong, T., (2015).
 Planning Urban Heat Island Mitigation in Boston.
 Trust for Public Land.
 Retrieved January 2016 here.

 CUESA: Center for Urban Education about Sustainable Agriculture.
 Why Farmers Markets'.
 Retrieved Fall 2016 here.

 Earth Pledge.
 (2005).
 Green Roofs: Ecological Design and Construction.
 Atglen: Shiffer Publishing.

 environmentalleader.com.
 (2007, November 21).
 Retrieved December 2009, from environmentalleader.com.